Infrastructure example

 • cosmetic attributes: line_name, track_name, track_number which are used to indicate the name and labels that were given to the tracks / lines in real life.

-For all track sections in our infrastructure, the geo and sch attributes are identical, and very much resemble the given diagram.
+For all track sections in our infrastructure, the geo attributes very much resemble the given diagram.

 For most track sections, their length is proportional to what can be seen in the diagram.
 To preserve readability, exceptions were made for TA6, TA7, TD0 and TD1 (which are 10km and 25km).